Marinated Taro Root

 A slimy but firm flesh with a tart flavor from the marinade.
 Since it is marinated in yogurt, it is eaten cold.
 You can cut it into thin slices and remove the flesh or dice it and eat it with red chili powder, chili lime seasoning, or chaat masala.

-When shopping for Taro Root look for firm and small roots.
+When shopping for Taro Roots look for firm and small roots.
 The younger the roots are the thinner the skin will be.
 Look for soft oval shaped roots or ones that do not have additional smaller knots on them.
+I buy my taro roots from Indian Grocery Stores, but check your local Asian market or Whole Foods for availability.

-Preparing these roots, in this particular dish, is time consuming but worth it!
+Preparing these roots, in this particular taro root recipe dish, is time consuming but worth it!
 Wash the roots really well.
 I do a good indian burn on them to get as much fuzz off as possible.

 When you think they are clean, clean them one more time.
 Then place small slits with a knife in each root.
 This will help them to marinate well.